BruceEckel/ConfiguringForPants/README.md

 - Right click on **LocalState**, then **Properties**, then **Advanced**.
 - Ensure "Compress contents to save disk space" and "Encrypt contents to secure data" are both ***de***selected.
 - Click "OK," then "Apply," then "Apply changes to this folder only."
-- Now when you start Ubuntu it should be successful, and will ask for a username and password.
+- Now when you start Ubuntu it should be successful, and will ask you to create a username and password.
 - As per the suggestion, run **`wsl.exe --update`**
 - Double check your OS version by running **`lsb_release -a`**